Taylor Steele (filmmaker): Later works

-After a series of early films including GoodTimes, Loose Change, Arc, Focus and several others, Taylor's filmmaking shifted focus.
+After a series of early films including GoodTimes, Loose Change, Arc, Focus, and several others, Taylor's filmmaking shifted focus.

-In 2006, Steele made Sipping Jetstreams.
-The film is a combination of travel and surf.
+In 2006, Steele made Sipping Jetstreams, a film about travel and surfing.
 Taylor Steele and photographer Dustin Humphrie's objective was a light, but beautiful, travelogue.
 Sipping Jetstreams won best cinematography at the X-Dance Film Festival.

 Sipping Jetstreams the oversize hard-back coffee-table book and the DVD were released in October 2006.

 In 2010, Steele released Castles in the Sky.
-Castles In The Sky stars Jordy Smith, Dane Reynolds, Rob Machado, Dave Rastovich, Kalani Rob, Dan Malloy, Craig Anderson and others, surfing in the various remote countries around the globe.
+It stars Jordy Smith, Dane Reynolds, Rob Machado, Dave Rastovich, Kalani Rob, Dan Malloy, Craig Anderson and others, surfing in the various remote countries around the globe.
 Each location is characterized by unique landscapes.

 The soundtrack for Castles in the Sky was recorded on location with musician/surfers; Timmy Curran, Ozzie Wright, and Kelly Slater; in many cases the soundtrack included music from local cultures.

 Steele has received recognition for his works within the film industry.
 In 2002, he won the X-Dance award for Best Film, Best Cinematography, and Best Editing for the movie Shelter.
-That same year acting as executive producer, the film Hallowed Ground was named ESPN’s Action Sports Movie of the Year.
-In addition Castles in the Sky won Audience Choice award for most Visionary Documentary, the film also picked up the Beacon Award at the Maui Film Festival.
-Further more, Castles in the Sky was showcased at National Geographic headquarters in 2010.
-Recently Steele was voted one of Surfer Magazine’s "25 Most Powerful People" and one of Wave Magazine’s "Top Ten Most Important People in Surfing".
+That same year acting as executive producer, the film Hallowed Ground was named ESPN's Action Sports Movie of the Year.
+In addition, Castles in the Sky won Audience Choice award for most Visionary Documentary, and the Beacon Award at the Maui Film Festival.
+Further more, it was showcased at National Geographic headquarters in 2010.
+Recently, Steele was voted one of Surfer Magazine's "25 Most Powerful People" and one of Wave Magazine's "Top Ten Most Important People in Surfing".

 Current works

-Steele’s work now includes international brands, music production and art collaborations.
+Steele's work now includes international brands, music production and art collaborations.
 Some of which have featured at the Gagosian Gallery NY and the Venice Biennale.
 Currently underway is the development of Steele's first feature film.

 In 2012, Steele worked with artist Richard Phillips to co-direct the short film First Point, starring Lindsay Lohan.
 Thomas Bangalter from Daft Punk did the score and Jay Rabinowitz who worked on Requiem for a Dream and The Tree of Life, edited the short film.